rwieruch/blog_robinwieruch_content/react-eslint-webpack-babel.md

 ...
 {{< /highlight >}}

-Additionally we have to use {{% a_blank "babel-eslint" "https://github.com/babel/babel-eslint" %}} to lint all valid ES6 code.
+Additionally you have to use {{% a_blank "babel-eslint" "https://github.com/babel/babel-eslint" %}} in your configuration to lint all valid ES6 code.

 *From root folder:*